-Subscription to the approved schools.
+tudents and graduates are eligible for membership in the American Physical Therapy Association (APTA).
+The objective of the association is to foster development and improvement of service and education.
+This organization grants student membership at a nominal cost to students of approved schools.
 The student is required to become a member of this association while in the program and is encouraged to read the journal and attend the APTA-sponsored meetings.

-atisfactory completion of the entry-level M.P.T., progression M.P.T., or entry-level D.P.T. degree requirements and clinical affiliation qualifies the student to sit for all state-registration examinations.
+atisfactory completion of the progression M.P.T., or entry-level D.P.T. degree requirements and clinical affiliation qualifies the student to sit for all state licensure examinations.